Physical Therapist

 I recently underwent knee surgery where I received an ACL allograft, had my meniscus repaired, and had microfractures done because of an articular cartilage tear.
 This surgery was yesterday (8/14).
 The orthopedic consultant i got to, who was also my

-Asked by Evan about 11 years ago
+Asked by Evan over 11 years ago

 I am a 25 year old nursing student with tendonitis of my right index finger.
 I've tried anti-inflammatories, ice, heat, stretching, and resting the finger as much as possible without any relief.
 What else can I do?
 Thank you for your time!

-Asked by Michelle almost 11 years ago
+Asked by Michelle about 11 years ago

 what are some entry level positions in this fields?